 Refuel with Blakes’ afternoon tea and cake.
 Enjoy in the restaurant or if the weather allows, with your dog in the playful Courtyard.

 Open exclusively to friends and hotel residents, with an innovative cocktail menu and decadent interior, Blakes Below Bar, should not be missed.
 Dogs can not join you here, so enjoy post their bedtime.

 24 hours a day with a reduced menu in the early hours.

 Situated in a leafy residential Chelsea spot, there is much to explore within easy walking distance.
 Do as the Londoners do and grab a coffee (or super juice!) from one of the many eateries around Gloucester Road, and take the 15 minute stroll from the hotel to Kensington Gardens.
 Here, your pup can roam free (just use a lead near the lakes to avoid any geese-dispersing dips!).
 Enjoy a stroll around the royal surroundings, and gaze across the Round Pond to the Palace the Duke and Duchess of Cambridge call home.
 Make sure your pooch keeps a nose to the ground for HRH Lupo.
 Hyde Park directly joins Kensington Gardens to the east so there is plenty of space to stretch even the longest of legs!

 There are plenty of dog-friendly eateries on offer in our vibrant capital.
-Check out our Eat and Play pages, along with ‘Also in the Neighbourhood’ below, and you’ll be spoilt for activities to make an unforgettable getaway with your dog.
+Check out ‘Also in the Neighbourhood’ below, and you’ll be spoilt for activities to make an unforgettable getaway with your dog.

 Address: Blakes Hotel, 33 Roland Gardens, Kensington, London, SW7 3PF